 Certain parts of the implementation, including the Node.js library, have been released under permissive open source licences and are publicly available on the following websites.

 Isotope for Node.js – https://npmjs.org/package/libisotope

+Appendix I: Component Information

+All components were sourced from Adafruit Industries, through their online store, and shipped to South Africa using United Parcel Service Worldwide Expedited shipping.